 Need for surgery or not?

 The most common diagnosis of knee pain prior to knee replacement is osteoarthritis.
-This is an extremely painful and debilitating condition.
+This condition can be extremely painful and debilitating.
 Even everyday tasks become uncomfortable.
 When non-surgical treatments fail to control the pain perhaps it’s time to discuss the option of replacement.
 Some younger people may have had a traumatic injury to their knee which may result in a replacement.

 Most total knee replacements (also called Arthroplasty) involve replacing the joint surface at the end of the femur and the tibia (thigh and shin bone).
 Some surgeons may also replace the kneecap, (patellar) with a plastic implant.
 These new parts are normally cemented into place, keeping them firmly fixed in situ.
 Your new knee will probably be made of Titanium, though Cobalt Chrome is also widely used.